devopshobbies/grafana_lgtm/README.md

     - WILL BE UPDATED SOON

-## You can also follow the videos from the LGTM-Stack course on the DevOps Hobbies YouTube Channel
+## LGTM-Stack Course on DevOps Hobbies YouTube Channel
  - WILL BE UPDATED SOON